koenderks/jfa/README.md

 - `sampleSize()`

 This function calculates the required sample size for an audit, based on the poisson, binomial, or hypergeometric likelihood.
 A prior can be specified to combine with the specified likelihood in order to perform Bayesian planning.
+The returned `jfa planning` object has a `print()` and a `plot()` function.

 `sampleSize(materiality = NULL, confidence = 0.95, expectedError = 0, distribution = "poisson", errorType = "percentage", N = NULL, maxSize = 5000, prior = FALSE, priorK = NULL, priorN = NULL)`

 **Sampling from a population**

 - `sampling()`

 This function takes a data frame and performs sampling according to one of three algorithms: random sampling, cell sampling, or fixed interval sampling in combination with either record sampling or monetary unit sampling.
+The returned `jfa sampling` object has a `print()` and a `plot()` function.

 `sampling(population = NULL, sampleSize = NULL, bookValues = NULL, algorithm = "random", units = "record", intervalStartingPoint = 1, ordered = TRUE, ascending = TRUE, withReplacement = FALSE, seed = 1)`

 **Calculating confidence bounds**

+This function takes a sample data frame or summary statistics about an evaluated audit sample and calculates a confidence bound accordint to a specified method.
+The returned `jfa evalution` object has a `print()` function.

 - `confidenceBound()`